FGG100y/dotfiles/README.md

 TODO:
   - try dotfiles management tool like dotbot etc
   - update the comments/annotations
+  - change dir to a git repository in vim, but vim did not recognize it.
+Fixit.

 ## set up git bare repo for dotfiles: step by step [(original from here)](https://www.atlassian.com/git/tutorials/dotfiles)
 1. prior to 'install' the dotfiles, commits the alias to .bashrc first: